Mobile navigation

 Current position

 A Policy Review and Approval Framework was agreed by Strategic Housing Board in July 2025, and all strategies and policies are now included within a formal review timetable overseen by the Risk and Governance Officer.
-Updated strategies and policies are uploaded to the website as soon as they receive formal approval.
+Updated strategies and policies are uploaded to the website when they receive formal approval.

-Eight new YouTube repair videos, covering repairs that are the tenant's responsibility, have been launched and are now available on the website.
+To support clearer resident information, eight new repair videos covering repairs that are the tenant's responsibility have been launched on YouTube and are now accessible via the Council's website.

 RAG